 Students, student groups, student clubs, sports clubs, and other recognized student organizations are eligible to utilize Motor Pool vehicles.

-No one under 21 years of age is permitted to drive a University vehicle while on a club event.
+- No one under 21 years of age is permitted to drive a University vehicle while on a club event. - All drivers must complete the Drivers Safety Fundamentals Course

 Using Rental Vehicles